Nivekkb/SELF/SELF_DOCS/public/buyers/BUYER_PROTECTION_EXPLAINER.md

 — Chief AI Officer, Fortune 500 Company

 ### Startup Deployment
 *"As a small company, the Free Forever Covenant was crucial.
-We knew our safety infrastructure would remain viable regardless of SoulsynqAI's business evolution."*
+We knew our safety infrastructure would remain viable regardless of SerenixAI's business evolution."*
 — AI Safety Startup Founder

 ### Research Institution